 Environmental impacts of cultured meat

-This project will develop a consequential life cycle assessment (LCA) methods for comparing environmental impacts of cultured meat with livestock meat and plant-based meat substitutes.
+This project will develop consequential life cycle assessment (LCA) methods for comparing environmental impacts of cultured meat with livestock meat and plant based meat substitutes.
 The method considers the wider consequential environmental impacts that are not taken into account in the commonly used environmental assessments.
-These include the consequences in the land-use change, energy generation, and production of other commodities that occur as a result of implementing changes in a system.
+These include the consequences in the land use change, energy generation and production of other commodities that occur as result of implementing changes in a system.

-The grant-funded researcher has to hold a relevant master or doctoral degree (e.g. in environmental sciences, natural sciences, data science, engineering, agriculture, or economics) and have good English language skills.
+The grant-funded researcher have to hold a relevant master or doctoral degree (e.g. in environmental sciences, natural sciences, data science, engineering, agriculture or economics) and have good English language skills.
 Strong quantitative skills are essential.

 The grant is approximately € 2000 / month for a doctoral candidate and € 2500 / month for a postdoctoral researcher.
 The applicants should read the documentation related to the pension and insurance as these will affect the net amount of the grant.
 The University will provide working space in Helsinki.